 Marriott categories vs. Marriott brands

-- hotel brands: the name on the hotel’s sign
+- Hotel brands: the name on the hotel’s sign

-- hotel categories: a classification for pricing
+- Hotel categories: a classification for reward night pricing only

 The categories are what determines the number of points you need for a free night.
 That’s the most vital classification.

-Why care about hotel brands
+Why you should know Marriott hotel brands

-With 29 brands, it can be confusing to search for hotels.
+With 30 brands, it can be confusing to search for hotels.
 I mean you probably have heard of Ritz-Carlton, and you know right away that it is a very luxurious brand.
-But you probably don’t know the 28 others, unless you’re a total travel rewards nerd like.
+But you probably don’t know the 29 others, unless you’re a total travel rewards nerd like.
 That’s normal!